maamari/Decompiler/README.md

 ### Running the code:

 #### Jupyter-notebook
-To run the notebook, first make sure that you have jupyter-notebook installed on your system<br>
+To run the notebook, first make sure that you have jupyter installed on your system<br>
 ```pip install jupyter```